Student Delegate Conference Prizes

 4.6 The submission shall not have already been presented at another national or international conference, and shall not have already been published.

-4.7 While nominally the Prize is intended for an individual Student Member, the Committee will consider joint submissions by student members.
-The Committee may grant an exception to this eligibility rule where convention dictates that the student member as principal author name additional individuals as co-authors out of ethical or conventional considerations, e.g. supervisors or traditional owners.
+4.7 While nominally the Prize is intended for an individual Student Member, the Awards Committee may grant an exception to this eligibility rule where convention dictates that the student member as principal author name additional individuals as co-authors out of ethical or conventional considerations, e.g. supervisors or traditional owners.

 5. Outcomes and Notification

-5.1 The Committee reserves the right not to award the Prize if submissions lack sufficient overall merit.
+5.1 The Awards Committee reserves the right not to award any or all of the Prizes if submissions lack sufficient overall merit.

-Submissions that do not comply with these requirements will not be considered for the prize.
+Submissions that do not comply with the requirements listed above will not be considered for the prize.